harsh-valecha/CURA_HEALTHCARE_TEST_AUTOMATION/README.md

 # CURA HEALTH CARE TEST AUTOMATION

-This Project if for automating the test execution for CURA Health Care APP Link - https://katalon-demo-cura.herokuapp.com/
+This Project is for automating the test execution for CURA Health Care APP

+Link - https://katalon-demo-cura.herokuapp.com/